in2code-de/femanager/Documentation/Installation/Index.rst

 - Get it via composer *composer require in2code/femanager* OR
 - Import extension from TYPO3 Extension Repository (TER)
-- Make your extension configuration in the Extension Manager
+- Make your extension configuration in the Backend Module "Settings"
 - Include static template to your main TypoScript template
 - Make your configuration in the Constants Editor (e.g. include jQuery or Twitter Bootstrap)
 - Add a new page with the Frontend Plugin and make your settings (e.g. for Registration)
 - Don't forget to set the startpage in the Content Element (the page where the fe_users should be stored)
-- Setup the hashing algorythm in the TypoScript Setup (see settings passwordSave)
+- Setup the hashing algorithm in the TypoScript Setup (see settings passwordSave)
 - It's recommended to use https on the page with registration form, to secure registration and validation via AJAX
 - Done